Info on Free Online Training Programs in American Sign Language (ASL)

 Free ASL Training Programs

-This ASL training program is offered in three series that consist of 12 lessons each.
+- ASL for the Deaf is an ASL training program offered in three series that consist of 12 lessons each.
 Along with an explanation article, each lesson also presents visual diagrams on proper ASL form.
 Worksheets are available to demonstrate training.
 Students can utilize Lesson Tutor's ASL dictionary to translate additional signs.

 Free ASL Dictionaries